raphaelfabeni/raphaelfabeni.github.io/_posts/2018-05-16-conditional-classes-with-classnames.md

 {% gist 5c26a6fb658f04d229a97e26acc894e8 %}

-It works!
-But for me, there was something it could be better and easier when the CSS classes' number starting to increase.
-Then, I found out this magic called _classnames_.
+It works... but thinking about the possibility of the number of CSS classes start to increase, this approach wouldn't be good enough.
+So, I found out this magic called _classnames_.

 {% gist 2b4953792611320f0a27e07acbe03225 %}